Salon (gathering): Relationship with the public sphere

-Debates surrounding women and the salon
+Salonnières

-When dealing with the salons, historians have traditionally focused upon the role of women within them.
-Works in the 19th and much of the 20th centuries often focused on the scandals and 'petty intrigues' of the salons.
+Historians have traditionally focused upon the role of women within salons.
+Works in the 19th and much of the 20th centuries often focused on the scandals and "petty intrigues" of the salons.
 Other works from this period focused on the more positive aspects of women in the salon.
-Indeed, according to Jolanta T. Pekacz, the fact women dominated history of the salons meant that study of the salons was often left to amateurs, while men concentrated on 'more important' (and masculine) areas of the Enlightenment.
+According to Jolanta T. Pekacz, the fact that women dominated the history of the salons meant that the study of salons was often left to amateurs, while men concentrated on "more important" (and masculine) areas of the Enlightenment.